projectacrn/acrn-hypervisor/doc/introduction/index.rst

 As a reference implementation, ACRN provides the basis for embedded hypervisor vendors to build solutions with a reference I/O mediation solution.
-In this scenario, an automotive SDC system consists of the Instrument Cluster (IC) system in VM1, the In-Vehicle Infotainment (IVI) system in VM2, and one or more Rear Seat Entertainment (RSE) systems in VM3.
-Each system is running as an isolated Virtual Machine (VM) for overall system safety considerations.
+In this scenario, an automotive SDC system consists of the Instrument Cluster (IC) system running in the Service VM and the In-Vehicle Infotainment (IVI) system is running the post-launched User VM.
+Additionally, one could modify the SDC scenario to add more post-launched User VMs that can host Rear Seat Entertainment (RSE) systems (not shown on the picture).

 An **Instrument Cluster (IC)** system is used to show the driver operational information about the vehicle, such as: